moderndatacompany/dataos.info/docs/resources/volume/recipe/how_to_integrate_volume_with_flash.md

 # How to integrate Volume with Flash?

 In DataOS, Flash enhances query performance with in-memory caching.
 However, when dealing with large datasets, Flash’s memory can become overloaded, leading to system crashes.
-Volume Storage is attached to Flash to address these challenges by offering persistent and scalable storage.
-Volume storage extends Flash’s capacity to handle large datasets, ensuring stable performance and preventing crashes.
+A Persistent Volume alongside Flash is recommended when working with high volumes of data.
+The PV enables Flash to spill data to disk, which significantly improves performance by preventing memory overload and ensuring smoother handling of large datasets.

 Follow the below steps: